Arham4/advent-of-code/README.md

 ## AoC 2021 Progress

+2021 was a more productive AoC year.
+I managed to get to day 17, and then, after trying day 18 for many, many hours, eventually failed at completing it and therefore did not complete AoC 2021.

 The questions from The Advent of Code 2021 can be found [here](https://adventofcode.com/2021/).

 | Day  | Part One | Part Two |